laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 For the step in sub game, I'll be adding a few more options that I didn't include in the last post.
-I'll be allowing the defender to also jab after seeing the attacker committing to a step in, which can interrupt a attacking step in 3 and float combo an attacking 1+2 as the attacker is jumping during that attack.
-Step in 2 will duck under the jab and launch the defender for a combo.
-As an additional option to beat the jab, the attacker now has has access to step in 4, which is a fast mid kick that can be timed to beat the jab timing required to interrupt the step in 3 or 1+2.
+I'll be allowing the defender to also jab after seeing the attacker committing to a step in, which can interrupt an attacking step in 3 and float combo an attacking 1+2 as the attacker is jumping during that attack.
+Step in 2 will still duck under the jab and launch the defender for a combo.
+As an additional option to beat the jab, the attacker now has access to step in 4, which is a fast mid kick that can be timed to beat the jab that interrupts the step in 3 or 1+2.
 [Footnote]

 |                 | Stand       | Duck    | Jab      |
 |:-----           |:--------    |:------  |:-----    |